rhman-ibrahim/rhman-ibrahim/README.md

 ## 4. What Am I Aiming For

-I’m passionate about **automation and transformation** — finding ways to make systems, workflows, and even everyday operations smarter and more efficient.
+I’m passionate about **automation** and **transformation**, finding ways to make systems, workflows, and even everyday operations smarter and more efficient.
 My goal is to build tools that **empower everyone**, from large organizations to the smallest independent seller, with reliable and accessible technology.

-My current work focuses on building **practical, real-world solutions** that improve how people and businesses operate — especially in environments where digital transformation is still emerging.
-Every project I take on aims to simplify complexity, enhance communication, and create systems that truly serve their users.

 > One concrete vision I’m pursuing is to deliver tailored digital solutions to ***36*** clients in Alexandria.
 This number isn’t random — it matches the number of tram stations in my city.
 The tram is the oldest form of transportation in Alexandria, Egypt, and Africa as a whole; reaching this milestone would symbolize achieving **full coverage of Alexandria** through the software solutions I create.